zk/inky/README.md

 Inky has a dev mode to work on sketches locally.
 Why?
 Sub-second recompiles and source maps.

 This works by cloning a gist into the `src/gists` directory, and visiting `localhost:5000/dev?ns=<ns>`.
 Specifics below:

 1. Get the web-app running locally (clone project & `bin/dev`).
 2. Clone a gist into the `src/gists` directory, i.e. `cd src/gists &&
    git clone git@gist.github.com:<gist id>.git`
 3. Visit `http://localhost:5000/dev?ns=<ns of cljs file in gist>`
 4. Changes are automatically recompiled, and reloaded in your browser.

+One gotcha, for source maps to correctly resolve your file, you must name it after the last part of the ns.
+For example, if the ns if your sketch is `foo.bar.baz`, name the file `baz.cljs` (in the root directory of the gist).

 ## Config